STREETLY, STAFFORDSHIRE MEMORIES (1936 - 1961)

 Some time last July Graham and everyone else was told that the war was only going to last a few months and that his unit was going to be withdrawn and moved to the Middle East, eventually to return to be part of the Army of Occupation.
 So, after handing over their guns to another unit, they all headed south, past Rome, past Cassino and all the other places where they had fought, and caught a ship to Egypt.
 He has had a good time there, training, doing artillery exercises, learning to swim, sitting on the banks of the Suez Canal.
 Shouting "You're going the wrong way" to blokes on troopships heading east, to India and Burma and places like that.

 And enviously watching others going westwards, towards the Mediterranean Sea and home.
 A few days ago, he boarded another ship in an Egyptian port and headed off back towards Taranto where, all being well, he'll arrive on Sunday.
+I wonder if he ever thinks about me, at this time of the year, just starting at Bishop Vesey's.
+And about his own very first morning there, twelve years ago, in 1932 when he was ten, looking ever so smart in his brand new uniform and creased trousers and polished shoes, after Dad had photographed him in our back garden.

 Army of Occupation?
 Don't think so.
 He's still got a long and dangerous slog in front of him.
 Who knows just how long?